-The Systems Engineering & Technical Management (SEM) program is designed as a dual major option for students with an ABET accredited primary major in an engineering discipline offered at Oregon Tech.
+The Systems Engineering & Technical Management (SEM) program is designed as both a dual major option for students with an ABET accredited primary major in an engineering discipline offered at Oregon Tech and also as a MS Engineering focus specialty.
 Students first choose a primary ABET accredited major (e.g., Electrical Engineering, Renewable Energy Engineering, Mechanical Engineering), and complete additional specialized coursework to earn a second major in Systems Engineering & Technology Management.
 The program is designed so that both majors in the degree can be completed in 4 years by taking summer courses.
 ABET ETAC degree students may also pursue the dual major with departmental approval.

-The purpose of the SEM program is to prepare graduates that are able to address complex problems in areas such as electrical and electronic systems, information systems, renewable energy systems, economic and financial systems, telecommunications, transportation, project management, and manufacturing.
+The purpose of the SEM program is to prepare graduates who can address complex problems in areas such as electrical and electronic systems, information systems, renewable energy systems, economic and financial systems, telecommunications, transportation, project management, and manufacturing.
 Systems engineering is not about specific technologies, but how to put heterogeneous technologies together to formulate system solutions to complex problems.
 As such, systems engineering is a multidisciplinary engineering discipline concerned with the design, modeling, analysis, and management of technological systems that employ a combination of devices, software, hardware, firmware, materials, and humans for such diverse purposes as communications, energy engineering, health care, transportation or manufacturing.
-The dual major curriculum provides engineering students with design viewpoints and methodologies that emphasize system integration, and with subject matter and tools for modeling and analysis especially appropriate for large complex systems, including system theory, simulation, computational data analysis and statistics, and engineering management
+The dual major and MS specialty curriculums provide engineering students with design viewpoints and methodologies that emphasize system integration, and with subject matter and tools for modeling and analysis especially appropriate for large complex systems, including system theory, simulation, computational data analysis and statistics, and engineering management

-Graduates of the dual degree program are technically competent in an engineering discipline, but also have formal education, training and skills in systems engineering, project management, product development, strategy and innovation, as well as engineering management.
+Graduates of the dual degree program and MS SEM specialty are technically competent in an engineering discipline, but also have formal education, training and skills in systems engineering, project management, product development, strategy and innovation, as well as engineering management.
 This combined training makes them ideal candidates to assume functional managerial positions, such as project managers and technical team leaders.

-The dual major in Systems Engineering & Technical Management is offered at the Oregon Tech Wilsonville campus.
+The dual major in Systems Engineering & Technical Management and MS SEM specialty are both offered fully online.